sealigu/BCB410-R-Package/README.md

-# R Package for Analysing Protein
+# R Package for Analysing Protein Focusing on Ubiquitination
-More focus on the ubiquitination, find out the protein-protein interactions and similar identity sequences.
+Find out the protein-protein interactions and similar identity sequences.